Eared seal: Behavior

 All otariids breed on land during well-defined breeding seasons.
 Except for the Australian sea lion, which has an atypical 17.5 month breeding cycle, they form strictly annual aggregations on beaches or rocky substrates, often on islands.
 All species are polygynous; i.e. successful males breed with several females.
 In most species, males arrive at breeding sites first and establish and maintain territories through vocal and visual displays and occasional fighting.
 Females typically arrive on shore a day or so before giving birth.
 While considered social animals, no permanent hierarchies or statuses are established on the colonies.
 The extent to which males control females or territories varies between species.
 Thus, the northern fur seal and the South American sea lion tend to herd specific harem-associated females, occasionally injuring them, while the Steller sea lion and the New Zealand sea lion control spatial territories, but do not generally interfere with the movement of the females.
-Female New Zealand sea lions are the only otrariids that move up to 2 km into forests to protect their pups during the breeding season.
+Female New Zealand sea lions are the only otariids that move up to 2 km into forests to protect their pups during the breeding season.